huibvanstraten/valtimo-portal-libraries/README.md

 ## GraphQL

-Run `npm run graphqlGenerate` to generate TypeScript classes for the various .graphql files throughout the project.
+Run `graphql:generate` to generate TypeScript classes for the various .graphql files throughout the project.
 These can be used through dependency injection.

-Do not forget to run `npm run graphqlSchema` first, and run it each time there are updates to your GraphQL endpoint.
+Do not forget to run `graphql:schema` first, and run it each time there are updates to your GraphQL endpoint.

 ## Running end-to-end tests